Rainier-PS/Hackpad---Rainier/README.md

 # Hackpad-Rainier

-A compact 3x3 macropad with an encoder, OLED screen, LED backlight, and multiple keymap layers.
-Built using KMK firmware and Seeed XIAO RP2040.
-Designed for shortcuts, media control, number input, and visual layer feedback.
+Hackpad-Rainier is a small 3x3 macropad featuring an encoder, OLED display, LED backlight, and various keymap layers.
+It is constructed using KMK firmware and the Seeed XIAO RP2040.
+It is designed to facilitate shortcuts, media management, number entry, and visual feedback for different layers.

 ## Features

-- 3×3 key matrix (9 physical keys)
+- 3×3 key configuration (9 physical buttons)
-- EC11 rotary encoder with push switch
+- EC11 rotary encoder that includes a push button
-- Layer switching via encoder press or key combo
+- Layer switching through encoder press or key combinations
-- OLED screen for layer/mode display
+- OLED display for showing layers and modes
-- WS2812B LED backlight with multiple brightness modes
+- SK6812 MINI-E LEDs backlight with several brightness settings
-- KMK firmware (Python-based, flexible and beginner-friendly)
+- KMK firmware
-- Custom PCB (2-layer) and 3D-printed case
+- Custom-designed PCB (2-layer) and a 3D-printed case

 ## Visual Overview